Global well-posedness of the two-dimensional stochastic viscous nonlinear wave equations: Introduction

 The main idea of the proof of pathwise local well-posedness of SvNLW \eqref{SvNLW} comes from \cite{CKO}.
 Note that the nonlinearity $|u|^{p-1}u$ in SvNLW \eqref{SvNLW} is not necessarily algebraic for general $p>1$, which creates a difficulty for obtaining the difference estimate when applying the contraction argument.
 To deal with this issue, we apply the idea from Oh-Okamoto-Pocovnicu \cite{OOP} using the fundamental theorem of calculus.

 \begin{remark} \rm (i) Using the same argument, the proof of Theorem \ref{THM:LWP1} works for both the defocusing case (with the nonlinearity $|u|^{p-1}u$) and the focusing case (with the nonlinearity $-|u|^{p-1}u$, i.e. with the negative sign).
-The same comment applies to Theorem \ref{THM:LWP2}.

 The proof of Theorem \ref{THM:LWP1} also works for SvNLW with nonlinearity $u^k$, where $k \geq 2$ is an integer.
 In fact, a simple argument based on Sobolev's inequality can be applied to prove local well-posedness of SvNLW with nonlinearity $u^k$ in the class $\Psi + C([0,T]; \H^s(\T^2))$ for $s \geq 1$.
 See, for example, Proposition 3.1 in \cite{LO}.